joemasilotti/UI-Testing-Cheat-Sheet/README.md

 This repository is complementary code for my post, [UI Testing Cheat Sheet and Examples](http://masilotti.com/ui-testing-cheat-sheet/).
 The post goes into more detail with example images for most examples.

-The included Xcode 7 project highlights working code with a simple Test Host.
-This was last updated for Xcode 7 GM.
+The included project highlights working code with a simple Test Host.
+This was last updated for Swift 5 on Xcode 11.4.1.

 ## Contents